tobiasdigital/blueprints-learn.en/help/blueprints/industry-sucess-stories/apparel.md

 # Adobe Approach

-* Create a strong Platform foundation to deliver value to the business and results in enterprise-wide adoption
+* Create a strong Platform foundation to deliver value to the business and results in enterprise-wide adoption.
-* Collaborate with technical teams to ensure business value is delivered with the technoly implementation
+* Collaborate with technical teams to ensure business value is delivered with the technoly implementation.
-* Create a 360 view this apparel company's customers in order to directly segment, activate and report on campaigns
+* Create a 360 view this apparel company's customers in order to directly segment, activate and report on campaigns.
-* Automate triggers and orchestrate personalized customer journeys
+* Automate triggers and orchestrate personalized customer journeys.

 # Business Value Delivered